-1. Helmet
+- 1. Helmet

 - 2. Helmet holding cable

-- 3. Helmet holder
+- 3. Screwdriver

-- Place the helmet on the right side of the vehicle, and then install the seat.
+- 4. Holder

+- Install the passenger seat.

 WARNING!
 Never ride with a helmet attached to the helmet holder, since the helmet may hit objects, causing loss of control and possibly an accident.
 [EWA10162]

-To release the helmet from the helmet holder
+To release a helmet from the helmet holding cable